joesan/blockchain-documentation/README.md

 java.lang.OutOfMemoryError: Java heap space
 ```

 This is exactly what happens when mining BitCoins.
 You need computational power as the difficulty goes higher and higher with every batch of Blocks!
 There is no other way to find the hash with leading zeros, other than doing a brute force trial and error by adjusting a portion of the input block and calculating hashes over and over again until one of the hashes fulfills the puzzle by chance.
+Well, finding a hash with leading zero's is one thing while setting a target on the found hash with leadin zeros is what makes the mining even harder!

 Roughly every 14 days the Bitcoin difficulty is adjusted such that the time between successive blocks remains constant at 10 minutes.